 If you are an EU/EFTA national, you can currently come to the UK and study without a UK student visa.
 See our guide to EU/EFTA citizens moving to the UK for more information.

-To obtain a UK student visa, you will first need to be accepted onto a course.
-You can find a list of UK universities, colleges and courses on the UCAS (Universities and Colleges Admissions Service) website here.
+To obtain a UK student visa, you first need to be accepted onto a course.
+You can find a list of UK universities, colleges, and courses on the UCAS (Universities and Colleges Admissions Service) website here.
 There is also information available on the British Council website here.
 For most courses, you will also need to prove that you understand English to the required level.

 Tier 4 (General) student visa

-The visa length depends on duration of your course and you can apply to extend it if you wish to stay in the UK to work or pursue further studies.
+The visa length depends on the duration of your course and you can apply to extend it if you wish to stay in the UK to work or pursue further studies.

 Tier 4 (Child) student visa

 This is a student visa for children aged 4-17 who want to study at an independent school in the UK.
-The application needs to be made from outside the UK and is conditional on a placement in a school, consent of parent or guardian and proof that living and course costs can be covered.
+The application needs to be made from outside the UK and is conditional on a placement in a school, consent of parent or guardian, and proof that living and course costs can be covered.

 Short-term study visa

-This is a UK student visa for any short study course lasting 6 months or less (or up to 11 months for English language courses if you are over 18).
+This is a UK student visa for any short study course lasting six months or less (or up to 11 months for English language courses if you are over 18).
 It is also valid for short training courses and undertaking research as part of a degree if you are studying overseas.
 The length of this visa cannot exceed the length of your course and cannot be extended and is conditional on being offered a place on a course at a licensed place of study and proof that you can support yourself for the duration of the course without working.